-There may remain a need to supervise some of this contact even if it is by telephone or video – this will likely take place either by way of the child’s current carer being present, or a contact supervisor may be joined to the telephone / video call to observe.
-If anyone present requires an interpreter this can easily be arranged by the Local Authority and they too will be dialled in.
+There may remain a need to supervise some of this contact even if it is by telephone or video.
+This is likely to take place either by way of the child’s current carer being present, or a contact supervisor may be joined to the telephone / video call to observe.
+If anyone present requires an interpreter this can easily be arranged by the local authority and they too will be dialled in.

-If your child is under the age of 3, then in Kent there are selected contact centres remaining open and your Solicitor will be able to speak with the Local Authority to find out what arrangements are proposed.
+If your child is under the age of 3, in Kent there are selected contact centres remaining open and your solicitor will be able to speak with the local authority to find out what arrangements are proposed.
 You should note that it is likely your contact frequency may be reduced given the number of people requiring this resource and the number of staff available to help.